-If you’re in the market for a used car, the idea of buying one that has previously been written off probably doesn’t sound all that appealing, however limited your budget.
+If you’re in the market for a used car, the idea of buying one called a "category C write off" probably doesn’t sound all that appealing, however limited your budget.

 But according to car-information firm HPI, write-offs can sometimes still offer good value provided buyers know exactly what they are doing.

 What is a write-off?

 A write-off is a car that’s been damaged to the extent that its insurance company doesn't think it is economically worthwhile to repair it.